anavi-n/yourecobestie/README.md

 # SustainablEverything

-I'm a (barely) 20-something low-waste / sustaianable / eco-friendly / minaimalist and I wanted to share resources to help those who might be interested in similar topics.
+I'm a (barely) 20-something low-waste / sustaianable / eco-friendly / minimalist and I wanted to share resources to help those who might be interested in similar topics.
 This is a guide to everything that is good for the earth and good for you!

 As always, the most sustainable thing you can do is use things you already have, finding a home for things you already have or using them until end of their life.